What is a Laser Projector and How Does It Work

 What is a laser projector

 A laser projector uses laser light instead of traditional lamps or LEDs to display images and videos on a screen or wall.
-It produces brighter visuals with more vivid and accurate colours, lasts much longer, and starts instantly without warm‑up time.
-Commonly used in home theatres, classrooms, offices, and large events, laser projectors are popular for their premium picture quality, low maintenance, and reliable performance over years of use.
+It produces brighter visuals with more vivid and accurate colours.
+The laser projector lasts much longer than lamp projectors.
+It starts instantly without any warm-up time.
+You can turn it on and off immediately.
+Common uses include home theatres, classrooms, offices, and large events.
+Laser projectors are popular for premium picture quality and low maintenance.
+They provide reliable performance over years of use.

 How do laser projectors work